Server

 https://jira.atlassian.com/rest/api/latest/issue/JRA-9?expand=names,renderedFields

-To find out which fields are expandable, look at the expand property in the parent object.
-In the following example, the widgets field is expandable:
+To discover the identifiers for each entity, look at the expand property in the parent object.
+In the JSON example below, the resource declares widgets as being expandable.

 1